zoeskan/MCB185/unit4-random.md

 10. 11
 11. 12 points if you roll a 12

+Questions:

-+ What is the distribution of game scores?
++ What is the approximate distribution of game scores?
 + What is the average score for a game of Chicago?
 + How often does a player end a game with a score of zero?